nevfy-y/Illustrator-Javascript-Voronoi/README.md

 - STROKEDCELLS -> if true all cells get a black stroke
 - DRAWCELLS -> if true it creates a layer with the cells
 - DRAWEDGES -> if true it creates a layer with the edges
 - DRAWSITES -> if true it creates a layer with the sites
+- ANGLEOFFSET -> define the starting point of the hsl angle
+- ANGLE =  -> define the range of the angle
+- SATURATION -> …
+- LIGHTNESS -> …

 #####Video 2 voronoi_fromSelection.jsx
 See the video here[https://vimeo.com/38493279](https://vimeo.com/38493279)